Marievil10/Mozzeno/README.md

 The status summary can contain three different words:
-1. Good: all payments are on time
+1. Good: all payments are on time and/or paid in advance
 2. Anticipating: the borrower promised to pay
 3. Panic: one of the payments are not being made